How to Be a Top-Notch Learner

 6) Pay attention

-I’m no longer surprised to find students or colleagues who clearly aren’t paying attention in a class or meeting.
-First, a lot of folks aren’t willing or able to reduce interruptions as discussed above, so they are constantly responding to texts, emails, or having to step outside to take phone calls.
-The second and perhaps even more common form of inattention is where people choose voluntarily to surf their emails, read, write papers, check social media or engage in side conversations with their neighbor while ignoring the presenter or teacher.
+I’m no longer surprised to find students or colleagues who clearly aren’t paying attention in a class or meeting, whether in person or virtual.
+First, a lot of folks aren’t willing or able to reduce interruptions as discussed above, so they are constantly responding to texts, emails, or having to take phone calls.
+The second and perhaps even more common form of inattention is where people choose voluntarily to surf their emails, read, write papers, check social media or engage in side conversations while ignoring the presenter or teacher.
 The fix for this is surprisingly simple: just pay attention!

 7) Take notes